Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Transfer of surface Hall States

 It is important to keep in mind that any lift will do, as the defining relation \eqref{Eq:DefIndexMap} is entirely independent of the choice of this lift.
-Furthermore, even though the elements appearing in \eqref{Eq:DefIndexMap} belong to the half-space algebra $\ha_3$, the $K$-element there belongs to $K_0(\widetilde \Aa_3)$.
+Furthermore, even though the elements appearing in \eqref{Eq:DefIndexMap} belong to the half-space algebra $\ha_3$, the $K$-element written in \eqref{Eq:DefIndexMap} belongs to $K_0(\widetilde \Aa_3)$.

-From the previous proposition, the input for the index map in \eqref{Eq:BBMap} is $v_{2\pi}+1-p_G(0)\in \UM(\KM\otimes\Aa_3)$, where $v_t$ is the monodromy of $\bm p_G$.
-While the lift is known to always exist \cite{RLL}, there is no generic algorithm to construct it.
-As such, our main task is to express this lift entirely in terms of the given data.
-A key observation is that the monodromy $v'_t$ of $\bm p'_G = \chi_{(-\infty,G]}(\bm h')$ satisfies $v'_t = v_t^\ast$.
-Our task reduces to finding a lift of:
+From the previous proposition, the input for the index map in \eqref{Eq:BBMap} is $v_{2\pi}+1-p_G(0)\in \UM(\KM\otimes\Aa_3)$, where $v_t$ is the monodromy of $\bm p_{\bm G}$.
+While the lift is known to always exist \cite{RLL, WO}, there is no generic algorithm to construct it.
+As such, our main task is to find such lift that can be expressed entirely in terms of the given data.
+A key observation is that the monodromy $v'_t$ of $\bm p'_{\bm G} = \chi_{(-\infty,\bm G]}(\bm h')$ satisfies $v'_t = v_t^\ast$.
+Then our task reduces to finding a lift of